 Christa Wittmier, a Honolulu legend, was diagnosed with late stage IDC in left breast with metastasis to lymph nodes and lungs in May of 2015.
 By September of that same year she showed no signs of cancer.
 However, in May 2016, the cancer returned more aggressively.
 She was diagnosed with Stage IV Breast Cancer and it also moved to her liver, lungs and brain.
-Currently she is undergoing hormone therapy and finished whole brain radiation with regular scans to stay on top of the metastasis.
+She underwent hormone therapy and finished whole brain radiation with regular scans to stay on top of the metastasis.

-Contrast Magazine calls her “the most important person in Hawai’i’s nightlife.”
+Contrast Magazine called her “the most important person in Hawai’i’s nightlife.”

-FLUX Magazine confirms she’s paid her dues as far as the industry is concerned and has helped countless promoters, musicians, DJs, and clubs especially in Chinatown.
+FLUX Magazine confirmed she paid her dues as far as the industry is concerned and has helped countless promoters, musicians, DJs, and clubs especially in Chinatown.

-BJPenn.com says “Chances are that this dynamic woman has had an influence in the Hawaii life you love.”
+BJPenn.com said “Chances are that this dynamic woman has had an influence in the Hawaii life you love.”